An Artist's Model

 An Artist's Model is a two-act musical by Owen Hall, with lyrics by Harry Greenbank and music by Sidney Jones, with additional songs by Joseph and Mary Watson, Paul Lincke, Frederick Ross, Henry Hamilton and Leopold Wenzel.
 It opened at Daly's Theatre in London, produced by George Edwardes and directed by James T. Tanner, on 2 February 1895, transferring to the Lyric Theatre on 28 May 1895, and ran for a total of 392 performances.
 The piece starred Marie Tempest (and later Florence Perry) in the title role, Hayden Coffin, Letty Lind, Leonora Braham, Eric Lewis, Maurice Farkoa, Marie Studholme, and Louie Pounds.
-It also had a Broadway run at the former Broadway Theatre from December 21, 1895 through February 8, 1896.
+It also had a Broadway run at the former Broadway Theatre from 21 December 1895 through 8 February 1896.

 The success of A Gaiety Girl in 1893, the first musical by the team of Hall, Greenbank and Jones (followed by another such success, The Shop Girl in 1894), had confirmed to Edwardes that he was on the right track.
 He immediately set the team to work on An Artist's Model.
 Edwardes wanted his Daly's Theatre musicals to be slightly more sophisticated than his light and simple Gaiety Theatre musicals.
 Hall's new book kept the snappy dialogue of the previous work, but paired it with a romantic plot, tacked on at the last minute when Edwardes managed to engage the popular Marie Tempest, and a role was quickly written in for her.
 This lucky chance set up the formula for a series of successes for the Edwardes-Hall-Jones-Greenbank team at Daly's Theatre.

 The story is set in France.
 The eponymous model, having married a millionaire and been left a widow, returns to the studio in order to recover the affections of a lovelorn artist.
 He repulses her advances and she becomes engaged to an English nobleman, but then the artist woos her.
 The Times opening night review thought the story was weak (it was likely edited after that) but praised the lyrics and music.

 An Artist's Model was succeeded by The Geisha, which was to be the biggest international hit the British musical theatre had known, playing for 760 performances in its original London run and thousands of performances on the Continent (one source counts some 8,000 in Germany alone) and in America and then touring for decades in Britain.
 Still more hits followed.